 When we talk about looking around for a home builder in New Zealand, one of the crucial things most people ask is the “price per square meter” quote from each potential builder.
-Unluckily, often, that is not a good indicator of the real cost to build a house.
+But, unluckily, that is often not a good indicator of the actual cost of building a house.

-One company may provide a cheap square-meter-price, but they may not have presented comprehensive details around what would be needed to finish the building, rendering the figure nearly irrelevant and surely not a real reflection of the cost to build.
+One company may provide a cheap square-meter-price, but they may not have presented comprehensive details around what would be needed to finish the building, rendering the figure nearly irrelevant and indeed not an accurate reflection of the cost to build.

 Where housing businesses will market a square-meter-price of, say, NZ$2,800, you often discover later that that is a floor-up quote.
-That means it doesn’t include things such as earthworks, drainage, and foundations.
+That means it doesn’t include earthworks, drainage, and foundations.

 What are the minimum costs of building a house in New Zealand?

 For the past twelve months, the property market in New Zealand has run crazy hot.
 Auckland stays in the top spot for median prices, but many other regions are on their tail.
 Further, there have been some massive year-on-year increases.

 Nationally, the median house price is NZ$810,000, up to 19.1 percent.

 So, how have things changed, have prices for creating new homes increased as much as prices for existing homes?
 The answer to that is yes, and no.

 Nationally speaking, the average price per meter squared has risen from NZ$2,238 (2020) to NZ$2,428 (2021).
 That is an increase of 8.5 percent—a far smaller percentage than the increase in median house prices.